 PIN NAME FUNCTION 7 DXP4 Combined Current Source and A/D Positive Input for Channel 4 Remote Diode.
 Connect to the anode of a remote-diode-connected temperature-sensing transistor.
 Leave floating or connect to V {CC} if no remote diode is used.
 Place a 2200pF capacitor between DXP4 and DXN4 for noise filtering.
 8 DXN4 Cathode Input for Channel 4 Remote Diode.
-Connect the cathode of the channel 1 remote-diode-connected transistor to DXN4.
-9, 10 N.C No Connection.
+Connect the cathode of the channel 4 remote-diode-connected transistor to DXN4.
+9 STBY Standby Input.
+Drive STBY logic-low to place the MAX6602 in hardware standby mode, or logic-high for normal operation.
+Temperature and threshold data are retained in standby mode.
+10 N.C.
+No Connection.
 Must be connected to ground.
 11 OVERT Overtemperature Active-Low, Open-Drain Output.
-OVERT asserts low when the temperature of channels 1 and 4 exceeds the programmed threshold limit.
+OVERT asserts low when the temperature of channels 1 and 4 exceed the programmed threshold limit.
 12 Vcc Supply Voltage Input.
 Bypass to GND with a 0.1μF capacitor.
 13 ALERT SMBus Alert (Interrupt), Active-Low, Open-Drain Output.
 ALERT asserts low when the temperature of any channel exceeds the programmed ALERT threshold.
 14 SMBDATA SMBus Serial-Data Input/Output.
 Connect to a pullup resistor.
 15 SMBCLK SMBus Serial-Clock Input.
 Connect to a pullup resistor.
 16 GND Ground